Coop Mortgage Lenders – Coop Mortgage Loans for 2026

 When purchasing or refinancing a co-op, you may struggle to find a mortgage because co-ops are difficult to finance with conventional or FHA.
-There are coop mortgage lenders who specialize in creative financing and will help those who have good credit and a down payment.
+There are coop mortgage lenders who specialize in creative financing and will help those who have good credit and a sizeable down payment.

 What is a Co-Op?